Klemen Mohorič

-Klemen "Klem" Mohorič (born May 25, 1975) is a retired Slovenian professional ice hockey goaltender.
+Klemen "Klem" Mohoric (slov.
+Klemen "Klem" Mohorič;born May 25, 1975) is a retired Slovenian professional ice hockey goaltender.
 He spent the majority of his career with the HDD Olimpija Ljubljana of the Slovenian Ice Hockey Championship.
+Currently the goalkeeper coach at HC Metallurg Magnitogorsk (KHL).

 Playing career

 Mohorič started his professional hockey career during the 1996–97 ECHL season.
 He signed with the Louisville RiverFrogs on October 26, 1996.
-In ten games with the Riverfrogs, he went 0-6-2 with a 4.74 GAA.
+In ten games with the Riverfrogs, he went 0–6–2 with a 4.74 GAA.
 He would later be moved to the Johnstown Chiefs that season.
-Mohorič would make 15 appearances with the Chiefs, going 5-5-1.
+Mohorič would make 15 appearances with the Chiefs, going 5–5–1.

 Mohorič would return home to play for the Slovenian team Olimpija Ljubljana in 1997, who at the time played in the Slovenian Ice Hockey Championship.
 Olimpija would finish the season as Slovenian Champions during each of Mohorič's season until 2003.
 Mohorič would leave the team in 2003 to play for Merano, a Serie A team that played in the top tier of Italy's professional hockey league.

 Mohorič returned to Ljubljana to play for HK Slavija Ljubljana, where he would spend one season before returning to Olimpija Ljubljana.
 After three seasons with Olimpija, Mohorič retired after the 2007–08 season.